About kids teaching kids®

 Healthy food isn’t just good for you … it tastes good, too!

 An extension of the kids teaching kids® program is our Kids Fit Menu®, available at many local and chain restaurants.
 These kid-friendly menus feature our high school students’ recipes, starring at least two servings of fruits and vegetables, on participating restaurant menus.
 The Kids Fit Menu contest offers opportunities for culinary students to gain real-world experience and scholarships while helping restaurants provide healthful dining options for their family customers.

 21-Day Snacking Challenge @Work

-The 21-Day Challenge @Work is a direct result of the overwhelming success of our kids’ version of the 21-Day Challenge.
-Our mission for the 21-Day Challenge @Work is to educate and encourage adults toward healthier habits starting with eating more fruits and vegetables at snack time.
-Using the recipes created by high school culinary students, the result is increased energy and productivity in the workplace.
+The 21-Day Snacking Challenge @Work is a direct result of the overwhelming success of our original, kid-focused version.
+Our mission for the 21-Day Snacking Challenge @Work is to educate and encourage adults to adopt healthier habits, beginning with eating more fruits and vegetables at snack time.
+Using the same recipes created by our high school culinary students, we’ve designed a program that participating companies say has resulted in increased energy and productivity in the workplace.

 Our goal is to help kids develop lifelong, healthy eating habits.

 Since inception, the program has grown by leaps and bounds.
 As we reflect on our efforts, we ask ourselves:

 - Are we helping kids make better choices during snack time?

 - Are we creating a healthier community with the Kids Fit Menu® at restaurants?

 Our annual report answers these questions, highlighting our successes and summarizing our plans to continue moving forward toward healthier tomorrows.View the annual report